chrisdoc/thesis/thesis.md

 #### Handover

-After an approximation of the subscriber has been chosen handover points were estimated.
+After the subscriber route was approximated handover points were estimated.
 The estimation was done for both the network coverage prediction and the Voronoi diagram coverage.
-Figure [fig:563distcomp] shows a comparison of distances between the observed handover position and the estimated handover position for both coverage predictions.
+Figure [fig:563distcomp] shows a comparison of distances between the observed handover position and the estimated handover position for both the network coverage prediction and Voronoi diagram coverage.
 It can be seen that the handover estimation done with Voronoi diagram coverage performed better than the network coverage prediction for the first half of the route.
 On the other hand the network coverage prediction performed better in the second half of the route.

 #### Velocity {#velocity}